 Step 5: Paperwork and Fees

 When you have selected your new pet, there will be some paperwork to fill out and payment of adoption fees at the front desk.
 On weekends especially, there can be many adoptions going on so we ask for your patience if you have to wait during this step.
-The adoption fee for dogs is $110, and $160 for puppies six months of age and under.
-The adoption fee for cats one and older is $45 ($5 on Fridays), and kittens are $85.
+The adoption fee for dogs is $110, and $160 for puppies under seven months of age.
+The adoption fee for cats seven months and older is $45 ($5 on Fridays), and kittens under seven months are $85.
 The adoption fees for small animals (rabbits, hamsters, iguanas, guinea pigs, rats, etc.) vary depending on species.
 We accept cash, credit card or debit card.
 (Sorry, no checks!)

 We offer reduced adoptions fees for military/veterans with valid military i.d. or DD214, and free or reduced-cost adoption fees for adopters age 65 and older.
 Do you want to learn about other programs we offer senior citizens?